Co-den/Co-den/README.md

 ## 👋 Hi, I'm Agugbue Ikenna Nzubechi

-I am a passionate Fullstack Web Developer and Mobile Developer who thrives on crafting seamless digital experiences and building scalable, high-performance applications.
-With a strong foundation in both frontend and backend technologies, I bring ideas to life—from concept to deployment—with clean code and thoughtful design.
+I am a passionate Fullstack Web Developer and Mobile Developer who thrives on crafting seamless digital experiences and building scalable, high performance applications.
+With a strong foundation in both frontend and backend technologies, I bring ideas to life from concept to deployment with clean code and thoughtful design.

 ## 💼 What I Do
 - 🔧 Build robust, scalable web applications using modern frameworks